A Unified Generalization Framework for Model Merging: Trade-offs, Non-Linearity, and Scaling Laws: Introduction

-Since model merging methods can operate directly in the parameter space without accessing the original training data and are also computationally efficient, researchers have proposed a wide range of effective techniques from different perspectives \cite{yadav2023ties, yu2024language, TA2022editing, yang2023adamerging, yang2024representation}.
+Given its advantages, including operating directly in parameter space without requiring access to the original training data and its computational efficiency, researchers have proposed a wide range of effective techniques from different perspectives \cite{yadav2023ties, yu2024language, TA2022editing, yang2023adamerging, yang2024representation}.
 However, these methods are often explained heuristically, and there is still no unified theoretical framework to explain why and when they work.
 This theoretical gap also leads to significant practical challenges.
-For example, in open-source communities such as \textit{Hugging Face}, practitioners now have access to a large number of pretrained and fine-tuned models~\citep{wolfHuggingFaceTransformersStateoftheart2020}.
+For example, in open-source communities such as \textit{Hugging Face}, practitioners now have access to a large number of pretrained and fine-tuned models \cite{wolfHuggingFaceTransformersStateoftheart2020}.
 However, the key hyperparameters used during fine-tuning are often unavailable or non-transparent.
-This lack of transparency introduces two main difficulties: (i) The performance of model merging becomes highly unpredictable~\citep{yang2023adamerging}, and (ii) The trial-and-error process to identify suitable combinations greatly increases experimental cost~\citep{huangLoraHubEfficientCrossTask2024,zhengModelExtrapolationExpedites2025}.
-Furthermore, without theoretical guidance, practitioners attempting to merge multiple ``expert models'' face two central questions: (i) Since the underlying mechanisms that determine the effectiveness of different model merging methods remain unclear, it is difficult to select an appropriate merging strategy for a given set of models; and (ii) Without knowing how fine-tuning processes and their hyperparameters influence the final merging performance, it is challenging to fine-tune new models that can serve as good candidates for future merging—so-called \textit{merge-friendly} experts (i.e., expert models with good merging compatibility)~\citep{wupiTuningTransferringMultimodal2023a,dziadzioHowMergeYour2025}.
-This leaves the community with an unclear theoretical framework to guide the full pretrain-to-merge pipeline.
+This lack of transparency introduces two main difficulties: (i) The performance of model merging becomes highly unpredictable~\cite{yang2023adamerging}, and (ii) The trial-and-error process to identify suitable combinations greatly increases experimental cost~\cite{huangLoraHubEfficientCrossTask2024}.
+Furthermore, without theoretical guidance, practitioners attempting to merge multiple ``expert models'' face two central questions: (i) Since the underlying mechanisms that determine the effectiveness of different model merging methods remain unclear, it is difficult to select an appropriate merging strategy for a given set of models; and (ii) Without knowing how fine-tuning processes and their hyperparameters influence the final merging performance, it is challenging to fine-tune new models that can serve as good candidates for future merging—so-called \textit{merge-friendly} experts~\cite{wupiTuningTransferringMultimodal2023a,dziadzioHowMergeYour2025}.

-To bridge these critical gaps in both theory and practice, our work seeks to answer two fundamental questions: